stfc/PSyclone/doc/user_guide/psyke.rst

 extraction become children of the ``ExtractNode``.

-The ``ExtractNode`` class uses the dependency analysis to detect which variables are input-, and which onesBelow is some are output-parameters.
+The ``ExtractNode`` class uses the dependency analysis to detect which variables are input-, and which ones are output-parameters.
 The lists of variables are then passed to the ``PSyDataNode`` which creates the actual code as described in :ref:`psy_data`.
 Below is some example output for LFRic::